Barry's (company): History

 Barry's was co-founded in West Hollywood, Los Angeles in 1998 by Barry Jay, John Mumford and Rachel Mumford (née Coxton).
 The company opened its first studio outside of the United States in 2011, when it debuted in Bergen, Norway.
 That same year, Barry's opened its first studio in New York, and in 2013 the company opened its first studio in London.

-Barry's CEO Joey Gonzalez began working at the company in 2003, working his way from up from an instructor.
+Barry's CEO Joey Gonzalez began working at the company in 2003, working his way up from an instructor.
 He became CEO in 2015.
 In 2024, Jonathan (JJ) Gantt was named co-CEO to lead the company alongside Gonzalez.
 Gantt was previously the company's chief financial officer and later its president before being promoted to co-CEO.

 Private equity firm North Castle Partners announced an investment in July 2015 in which they purchased the majority of the company.

 Two years later, in 2017, Barry's began expanding further, opening studios in the American cities Chicago, Dallas, San Francisco, Boston, Atlanta and Washington, D.C., as well as in international cities Toronto, Calgary, Milan, Stockholm, Sydney, and Dubai.
 In 2019, the Red Room expanded across more cities around the US including Houston, Charlotte, and Philadelphia.

 In February 2022, Barry's launched Barry's Ride x Lift, a lower impact 50-minute class that uses bikes rather than treadmills.
 Ride is currently offered in West Hollywood, California, and New York's Chelsea neighborhood.
 In August 2024, Barry's took Ride internationally to Frankfurt, Germany.

 Barry's shortened its name from Barry's Bootcamp in 2019.

 In January 2025, private equity firm Princeton Equity Group announced its position as Barry's next strategic investment partner.

 Each year, Barry's has special fitness programming to celebrate Pride Month.
 Throughout June, Barry's clients who complete classes receive special rewards and Academy Stars.